Identifying Depression In Your Child

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated April 1, 2024by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Depression warning signs in adults are often relatively straightforward.
 Compared to children and teens, more adults with depression tend to be self-aware enough to know that they are feeling depressed or are in the midst of a depressive episode.

-Most children have not developed that level of self-awareness yet and may not think anything of mood changes, a low mood, even if they seem to feel sad all the time.
+Most children and adolescents have not developed that level of self-awareness yet and may not think anything of mood changes, a low mood, even if they seem to feel sad all the time.
 They may not know how to communicate their feelings and lack the language skills to describe depressive symptoms.
 This underdeveloped self-awareness and lessened ability to express their feelings may make symptoms of depression in children look very different than in adults.

 That said, if you look closely enough for symptoms, pay attention to their mood, and consistently keep track of your child’s behavior, you may be able to identify and help them with treating their depression.